angela-d/gitenc/README.md

 There are existing solutions that achieve the same (like git-crypt) or OpenSSL flags; git-crypt appears to be abandoned and I like using GPG - though I have nothing against OpenSSL for the same function.

+I also wanted behavior that I felt should be simple enough to reside in a small codebase and not require a bunch of steps or maintenance.

 ## What does it do?
-Gitenc is a simple shell script that works as a placeholder for `git add` and will parse filenames for sensitive names from `git diff` and apply [GPG encryption](https://gnupg.org/) as needed (filenames matching **config**, **connection** or **sqlbackup**) while handing everything off to git.
+Gitenc is a simple shell script that works as a wrapper for `git add` and will parse filenames for sensitive names from `git diff` and apply [GPG encryption](https://gnupg.org/) as needed (filenames matching **config**, **connection** or **sqlbackup**) while handing everything off to git.

  It essentially automates long shell commands (allowing for git automation!)

 ## Compatibility
-Built for Linux-based systems.
-Tested on Debian 9, Ubuntu 16.04 and 18.04 and CentOS 7, but should also work in others.
+Built for GNU/Linux-based systems.

+Tested on Debian 9, Ubuntu 16.04, 18.04 and CentOS 7, but should also work in others.

 ## Dependencies
 - Git `apt install git`